Cuban-American resistance to diplomatic thaw proves tepid

 To be sure, Cuban-American political leaders such as Republican presidential hopeful Senator Marco Rubio - as well as another Miami-based candidate, Jeb Bush - have accused Obama of appeasing Cuba’s communist rulers.
 But such talk appears to be swimming against the tide.

-Opponents to restoring diplomatic ties have failed to mobilize large street protests.
+Opponents to restoring diplomatic ties have failed to mobilise large street protests.
 And while many disapprove of the policy, there is widespread resignation shaped by shifting demographics.

-A poll last week found that 40 percent of Cuban-American would vote for a candidate favoring normalization of relations while only 26 percent would be less inclined to.
+A poll last week found that 40 percent of Cuban-American would vote for a candidate favouring normalization of relations while only 26 percent would be less inclined to.

-Several key Cuban-American Republicans, including major Bush backers, have signaled their strong support for the new policy.
+Several key Cuban-American Republicans, including major Bush backers, have signalled their strong support for the new policy.

 "Cuban-Americans everywhere, but especially the diaspora in South Florida, have been awakening to the reality that Cuba's isolation was and is not a sustainable strategy," Mike Fernandez, a healthcare millionaire and Bush supporter, wrote in an opinion column for the Miami Herald this month.